maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoin-for-the-long-haul.md

 same reason that unsalted, unhashed password databases are insecure.
 Therefore, brainwallets ought to employ the same security measures as pasword databases:

-### A Security-Enhanced *Brainwallet*
+### A *Security-Enhanced* Brainwallet

 We built [WarpWallet](https://keybase.io/warp), a security-enhanced brainwallet implemented as a standalone Web page.
-WarpWallet is more secure that standard brainwallets for two simple reasons: (1) it requests that each user picks a unique "salt" so that an adversary needs to crack each user's brainwallet individually; and (2), it hashes secret passphrases using a [computationally expensive algorithm](http://www.tarsnap.com/scrypt.html), so that each guess by the adversary is expensive to compute.
+WarpWallet is more secure that standard brainwallets for two simple reasons: (1) it requests that each user picks a unique "salt" so that an adversary needs to crack each user's brainwallet individually; and (2), it hashes secret passphrases using [scrypt](http://www.tarsnap.com/scrypt.html) so that each guess by the adversary is expensive to compute.

 With this WarpWallet primitive, here is the full algorithm for storing wealth:

 1. Buy your retirement coins on [Coinbase](https://coinbase.com) or the exchange of your choosing.
-1. Visit [WarpWallet](https://keybase.io/warp) and note the SHA-256 sum in the URL after the redirect
+1. Visit [WarpWallet](https://keybase.io/warp) and note the SHA-256 sum in the URL after the redirect.
+Save the HTML to a file.
 1. Boot up your air-gapped machine (AGM), preferably from a Linux live disk.
 (See [Bruce Schneier's article](https://www.schneier.com/blog/archives/2013/10/air_gaps.html) for more information on maintainig an AGM.)